WCSCourses/ViralBioinfAsia2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

   cat dengue-genome.fa \| bcftools consensus calls.vcf.gz \> dengue-cns.fa
   -----------------------------------------------------------------------

->Finally, we will use an ugly hack to rename the header of the .fasta
+>Finally, we will use a quick hack to rename the header of the .fasta
 >file we just generated:

   -----------------------------------------------------------------------